resc/c3/README.md

 Road Map
 ========

-The interfaces Bag, List, Set, Queue and Stack are pretty much complete.
+The interfaces Bag, List, Set, Queue and Stack are complete and every interface has an implementation.
-I don't plan on adding more container interfaces.
+I don't plan on adding any more container interfaces for the v1 release.
+Maybe a SortedList and a generic Tree for v2...

-There is work to be done in the container implementations, query api, and in conversion from and to slices, maps and channels.
+There is work to be done in the tests and benchmarks of the implementations.
+The query api could use some query operators, and there should be more convenience functions for creating and converting and in conversion from and to slices, maps and channels.

 Containers